*Who I am:

 *What I'm up to now:

-I'm currently at work on a cookbook on German baking, which will be published by Ten Speed Press.
+I'm currently at work on a cookbook on German baking, which will be published by Ten Speed Press in Fall 2016.
+You can follow my progress with recipe testing on my Instagram feed (#germanbakingbook).
 I'm also the food columnist for Harper's Bazaar Germany.
 You can find a selection of my columns (in German only) on their website.
 I give food tours in Berlin for select groups (contact me for details) and I teach writing and cooking classes.
-I have two upcoming cooking classes in Berlin this year: in July, I'm teaching a class on jam-making and in September, I'm teaching a class on Italian home cooking.
-I speak regularly at blogging conferences (most recently on personal productivity at The Hive in Berlin in 2013 and on memoir-writing and cookbook publishing at Food Blogger Connect in London in 2014).
-I also do freelance editorial work like cookbook Americanizations, copy-editing and proofreading.
+I speak at blogging conferences (most recently on personal productivity at The Hive in Berlin in 2013, and on memoir-writing and cookbook publishing at Food Blogger Connect in London in 2014).
+I also do freelance editorial work like cookbook Americanizations, copy-editing, and proofreading.

 I accept advertising on the blog, but only if the product is a good fit with my readers or is something I feel passionately about.
 Please email me if you'd like to discuss a collaboration.